sasilver75/obsidian/ReAct.md

 #zotero
 Takeaway: Explores the use of LLMs to generate both *reasoning traces* as well as *task-specific actions* in an interleaved manner, allowing for greater synergy between the two (reasoning traces help the model induce, track, and update action plans, while actions allow the model to gather additional information) (reason-to-act, and act-to-reason, respectively).
 They basically just train a model on human-written examples of tool use, where human annotators basically just write down their thoughts "Okay, so I should search for X", "It doesn't look like this had what I need, what if I search for Y?"
 "This means that I should do X", etc. as they solve the problem.

+Note: Subbarao Kambhampati [doesn't have nice things to say](https://youtu.be/hGXhFa3gzBs?si=MdW5opDIrgSt0Wr-) about ReAct's ability to generalize.

 ----
 ## Introduction